konstantinos61-0/http-1.0-server-in-c/README.md

 - response sending, including error template serving.

 ### General
 Error logs are produced to the stderr stream.
 Some diagnostic information is also regularly sent to stdout throughout the program.
-Valgrind was used to make the program runs memcheck clean.
+Valgrind was used to make sure the program runs memcheck clean.

 ## Testing
 ### Testing directory